Print this page

 Note: Due to RPF server demands, this process can take a while.
-If you select an incorrect delimiter, an error message appears.
+If an incorrect delimiter is selected, an error message appears.
 If you change the import details or delimiters, click Get fields again to run the search again.

 8.On the Map Files page, configure the location from which Ringtail copies the associated native or full-text files.

 a.If you are copying source files, in the Native path list, select the field to access native files.
-This option only appears when you select Copy source files to the server on the Source Files page.
+This option only appears when you select Copy source files to the server on the Import details page.

-Note: The selected field must appear in the relative path to the source files that you set on the Source Files page.
+Note: The selected field must appear in the relative path to the source files that you set on the Import Details page.

 b.Under Full text, select one of the following options: